 Libraries are places families can use together; we work with parents and families to help children love reading and learning.
 We encourage families to use the Library together.
 Kids who read succeed!

-The Library is governed by a citizen Board of Trustees, including one alderperson, one Appleton Area School District representative, and seven other citizens appointed by the Mayor.
-Most Board appointments are for three-year terms; Appleton residents interested in serving on the Board should contact the Mayor, the Library Board President, or the Library Director.
+The Appleton Public Library is governed by a citizen board of trustees, including one alderperson, one Appleton Area School District representative and seven other citizens appointed by the mayor.
+Most board appointments are for three-year terms.
+Appleton residents interested in serving on the board should contact the mayor, the library board president, or the library director.

-Parking is free in City streets and lots on Sundays, but at other times, ramps and parking meters reflect the supply and demand of being part of a busy downtown.
-The meters in front of the Library are City meters; the parking lot is maintained and operated by the Appleton Public Works Department.
-The City receives all parking revenue and parking tickets, and the City Council controls the rules for parking meter enforcement.
+Parking is free in city streets and lots on Sundays, but at other times, ramps and parking meters reflect the supply and demand of being part of a busy downtown.
+The library parking lot is maintained and operated by the City of Appleton Public Works Department.
+The City of Appleton receives all parking revenue and parking tickets, and the City of Appleton Common Council controls the rules for parking meter enforcement.

 The Library needs volunteers and uses hundreds of hours every month for special projects, data entry, help with programs and children’s activities, delivery of books to the homebound, shelving materials and more.

 Apart from our volunteers, the Library is operated by staff.
 There are nearly 100 employees under the direction of professional librarians (who hold at least one masters degree).
 Work is done in the building seven days a week, sometimes from six AM until midnight.
 Five service points are staffed (Administration, Children's, Circulation, Information, and Reference).
 We answer questions, run programs, check-out and re-shelve material, and maintain a facility used daily by over a thousand people.